 - A soothing post treatment cream is then applied to the area to help settle the inflammation and the patient is sent home with strict instructions to stay out of the sun for a few days and recover for seven to ten days.
 An aftercare pack is provided.

 Immediately after the procedure the skin will be red and inflamed and a post treatment cream will be applied to keep the area moist and help settle the inflammation.
 Due to the residual photosensitising medication in the skin the treated area is extremely sensitive to the sun and the patient must stay out of the sun and preferably indoors for a minimum of two days.
 Gentle cleansing and a post treatment cream can be used during this time to help sooth the skin.
 If the face has been treated, sunscreen and a broad brimmed hat must be worn whenever outside for at least two weeks after the procedure.
 The skin will flake and peel for a few days and the redness will take about a week to settle.
 During the healing period the skin will look and feel as though it has been sunburnt.

 For at least two days after the procedure the patient must stay completely out of the sun and preferably inside.
 During this time there is marked redness of the skin and in some areas such as around the eyes there can be considerable swelling.
 Hats, scarves and sunglasses must be used if the patient has to go outside.
-The skin then starts to peel on about day three on the face and a few days later on other areas of the body and this continues for several days leaving healthy pink skin underneath.
+The skin then starts to peel on about day three or four on the face and a few days later on other areas of the body and this continues for several days leaving healthy pink skin underneath.
 Makeup can start to be used at this time-after the skin has peeled.
 The residual pinkness in the skin then settles over the next few days with the whole process running its course over about seven days on the face and ten to fourteen days on other areas of the body.